You save a webpage because you think, I will come back to this later.

 Choosing the Right Bookmark Manager for You

-Consider your primary use case.
+Think about your primary use case.

 Think about how you use bookmarks: